Unity-Technologies/ProjectAuditor/Documentation~/Extending.md

 2. Define a set of layouts.
 A layout is used to define name, type and format of the properties of an issue produced by the analysis.
 3. Register any module-specific categories.
 A category is a name used to classify the same kind of issues.
 4. Override the *Audit* method.
 This is where you will implement your analysis.
+   1. Create [ProjectIssue](../Editor/ProjectIssue.cs) objects, if any
+   2. Use the *onIncomingIssues* to report a batch of issues, if any.
+This can be used multiple times inside a module.
+   3. Use the *onModuleCompleted* to notify that the module has finished its analysis.
 5. Override the *GetLayouts* method.
 This returns a collection of layouts supported by the module.
 6. Register a [ViewDescriptor](../Editor/UI/Framework/ViewDescriptor.cs) for the module.
 This is used to display the module issues in the UI.